-Published at Sunday, 29 October 2017 by Lancelin Mercier in Kitchen Design Ideas, with total 56 drawings.
+Published at Sunday, 29 October 2017 by Lancelin Mercier in Kitchen Design Ideas, with total 56 photos.

 As with Tuscan kitchen design, one of the most important features of any Mediterranean kitchen design is color.
 Bold, teal blues and greens reflect the spectacular colors of the Mediterranean waters and are common for walls, accents or even larger elements like cabinets or kitchen islands.
 Walls, countertops and floors often feature beach-like sandy tans and beiges, setting the stage for the design to be infused with more impactful colors elsewhere.
 Pops of red, yellow and green can be added using smaller design elements like rugs, curtains, storage containers and glassware.